diamkil/socials/README.md

 yarn start (or npm run start
 ```

-You should be able to access the website on `localhost:3000` or if using Docker, access the website on `localhost:7574`.
-Edit the `default.json` or create a new `.json` file with your info and build the project to see changes!
+You should be able to access the website on `localhost:7574`.
+Edit the `default.json` or create a new `.json` file with your info!

 ## Contributing